cereallarceny/grid.js/SOCKETS.md

 The `webrtc: join-room` endpoint is to let other participants in the same `scopeId` know that they are attempting to create a WebRTC peer-to-peer connection with them.
 In syft.js, we require a mesh network to be established between all peers.
 This is because each peer will eventually be sending information to other individual peers directly, rather than having one peer (or the socket server) control all connections.
 This is more computationally expensive for the client, but a requirement for truly private training to exist.

-The request consists of the `instanceId` and the `scopeId` of the client.
+The request consists of the `workerId` and the `scopeId` of the client.
 The response is not sent back to the requesting client, but rather to every other client sharing the exact same `scopeId`.
 Obviously, a client must be connected to grid.js in order to receive another client's `webrtc: join-room` message.
 In the event that no other participant clients are connected, no response will be sent.

 #### Request